sikwong2/rsa-encryption/README.md

 # rsa-encryption
-An implementation of RSA encryption in C. The implementation is able to encrypt/decrypt files and input from stdin and outputs to a file or stdout.
+An implementation of RSA encryption in C using the gmp library.
+The implementation is able to encrypt/decrypt files and input from stdin and outputs to a file or stdout.

 # Make
 To make the the encode and decode executables type `make` or `make all` in the terminal.